It is essential that you pay your rent. Failure to pay rent could lead to your eviction.

 At the start of your tenancy

-When you start your tenancy we will help to make an initial assessment of your entitlement to housing benefit.
+When you start your tenancy we will help to make an initial assessment of your entitlement to housing benefit or Universal Credit.
 This may cover all or part of your rent.
-Until the council has assessed your claim actual figures cannot be confirmed but we will give you an idea of how much your own contribution is likely to be.
+Until your claim has been assessed actual figures cannot be confirmed but we will give you an idea of how much your own contribution is likely to be.

 You will be advised of the various methods of paying your rent, e.g. using an Allpay card, direct debit etc. We will also explain that you have the facility to have any entitlement to housing benefit paid direct to CRHA.